 It was big enough to carry all of my products for my traveling pop-up events, and spacious enough to fit a week of wardrobe for New York fashion week.
 Since I pretty much live in my suitcase, I am super happy!”

-One of the top reason that American Tourister is considered one of the best luggage brands is that it offers a balance between quality and price.
+One of the main reasons that American Tourister is considered one of the top luggage brands is that it offers a balance between quality and price.
 If you only travel occasionally and want a low cost option, this is a good choice.